FelipeCital/escape_room-yellow/README.md

 What would you like to do?

 You explore the room.
 This is Bedroom 1.
-You find queen bed, Door A, Door B, and Door C.
+You find ancient chest, queen bed, Door A, Door B, and Door C.

+You examine ancient chest.
+You find an spider that bites you.
+You need to use one of the potions that were in the chest to get better.
+After choosing the right potion you find the code 77 that will be useful in a future step.

 You examine queen bed.
 You find key for Door B.